 Advocate Supervisor, Transition Age Youth Specialist

 Mukesh Baral has a Master’s degree in Conflict Resolution from the University of Massachusetts, Boston.
 He has a Master’s degree in English Literature from Tribhuvan University, Nepal.
 He is a trained Mediator with an expertise in interpersonal conflict management.
 The desire to make a difference in children’s lives has always appealed Mukesh, one of the reasons he joined CASA.
 Mukesh worked with unaccompanied refugee minors for five years, through Ascentria Care Alliance and experienced first-hand the impact child advocates and social workers have in enriching the lives of minors in the foster care system.
 He is a passionate advocate of children rights and believes in providing individualized services, not only the basic services, to help children reach their full potential.
 Fighting for social justice and being the voice of voiceless has profoundly shaped his career.
 He is a cofounder of Advocacy for Refugee and Immigrant Services for Empowerment (ARISE) and has advocated for culturally competent mental health services, and equal educational services, for refugees resettled in Worcester.
 He is a board member at Center for Nonviolent Solutions, a Worcester based nonprofit, working to build a culture of peace.
-He started his career as an anchor and a television journalist and can be reached at [email protected] or 617-780-4055, ex.
+He started his career as an anchor and a television journalist and can be reached by email here or by phone at 617-780-4055, ex.
 108.

 Professional headshots by Nikki Cole:

-Senior Vice President, Life Sciences, Optum
+President, Life Sciences, Oncology Analytics, Optum